Emby released a server app for the NVIDIA Shield TV back in February 2019, but the installation process wasn’t as smooth as I’d like.

 Configuring Emby Server on NVIDIA Shield TV

-I recommend configuring your Emby Server on your PC or laptop instead of on your NVIDIA Shield TV.
+I recommend configuring your Emby Server on your PC or laptop instead of your NVIDIA Shield TV.

 Remember when I told you to write down the IP address from your NVIDIA Shield TV?